sloveland/golden-mile/README.md

 There are a lot of aspects about the Golden Mile that you won't be able to plan ahead of time.
 You're venturing out into new territory, so leave some room for serendipity!

 However, it always helps to have something of a plan.
 You don't want to be worried about colors while struggling with PHP errors.
 For that reason, consider creating a simple Site Plan and Style Guide.
-Start simple, with simple notes and sketches on a scratchpad.

 ### Site Plan ###
 You can document your plan however you like, but make sure it answers the following questions: